Ugur Group Companies: Uğur Integrated Food Ltd. Co.

 Ugur Integrated Food Ltd. Co. was established in 2011 in Dallıca, Nazilli under the roof of Ugur Group Companies.
 The company has its own dried food brand named U'Fresh.

 U'Fresh

-U’fresh dried food has found in 2011 to produce and process (dried vegetable, fruit, meat etc.) on about 5,000 m2 indoor and 12,000 m2 outdoor area.
-Production and process area has ovens to dry variety of vegetables, fruits etc. In addition, cooling products that preserves from 0, -18 till -40 can be found in the factory.
+U’fresh dried food has found in 2011 to produce and process (dried vegetables, fruit, meat etc.) on about 5,000 m2 indoor and 12,000 m2 outdoor area.
+The production and process area has ovens to dry a variety of vegetables, fruits etc. In addition, cooling products that preserve from 0, -18 till -40 can be found in the factory.